ResT V2: Simpler, Faster and Stronger: Empirical Evaluations on ImageNet

-ResTv2 competes favorably with them in terms of a speed-accuracy trade-off.
+We can see, ResTv2 competes favorably with them in terms of a speed-accuracy trade-off.
 Specifically, ResTv2 outperforms ResTv1 of similar complexities across the board, sometimes with a substantial margin, e.g., +0.7\% (82.3\% vs. 81.6\%) in terms of Top-1 accuracy for ResTv2-T. Besides, ResTv2 outperforms the Focal counterparts with an average $\bm{\times 1.8}$ inference throughput acceleration, although both of them share similar FLOPs.
 A highlight from the results is ResTv2-B: it outperforms Focal-S by +0.1\% (83.7\% vs. 83.6\%), but with +203\% higher inference throughput (582 vs. 192 images/s).
-ResTv2 also enjoys improved accuracy and throughput compared with similar-sized Swin Transformers, particularly for tiny models, the accuracy improvement is +1.0\% and (82.3\% vs. 81.3\%).
+ResTv2 also enjoys improved accuracy and throughput compared with similar-sized Swin Transformers, particularly for tiny models, the Top-1 accuracy improvement is +1.0\% and (82.3\% vs. 81.3\%).

 Additionally, we observe a highlight accuracy improvement when the resolution increases from $224^2$ to $384^2$.
 An average +1.4\% Top-1 accuracy is achieved.
+We can conclude that the proposed ResTv2 also possesses the ability to scale up capacity and resolution.